 Re-rooting Phenomenology into everyday life

-Through visual art, I am giving a new life to Phenomenology, fresher and lively, open and present aesthetically.
-For instance, my project in pastels 'As human, knowledge' gives shape to my attempt to the internal time of consciousness.
+Through visual art, I give a new life to Phenomenology, fresher and lively, open and present aesthetically.
+For instance, my project in pastels 'As human, knowledge' depicts my attempt to formalize the internal time of consciousness.
 See more here.

 Seminars on Applied Phenomenology

-I am starting to offer Seminars on Applied Phenomenology, which doesn't mean an application of phenomenological concepts to everyday life, but rather a phenomenological exploration of peculiar experiences that can renew the philosophical meaning-appearance of Husserl's descriptions.
+I am starting to offer Seminars on Applied Phenomenology, which doesn't mean an application of the "Theor" of Phenomenology to some cases in everyday life, but rather a true phenomenological exploration of peculiar experiences that can renew the philosophical meaning-appearance of Husserl's descriptions.
 In the Seminar I gave at CLC in Santiago de Chile last January, we analyzed experiences such as Height Vertigo, Drawing Linear Perspective, and Drawing-Painting Portraits.
 As usual, it has been a pleasure and a fantastic opportunity to observe better some phenomena.
 14 eyes see more than just a couple.

 With the hammer